docker-training/docker-present/readme.md

 Provides:

-- The option to split up the different sections of your presentation into 'modules'
+- The option to split up the different sections of your presentation into 'modules' (instead of only using one file)
 - Create a presentation outline file and specify which modules you want included in each presentation
 - On launch, provides a prompt menu for selecting a presentation to serve
 - After selecting a presentation.
 The engine compiles the presentation and serves it on the port specified